encryptid/coffee-shop-jquery/README.md

 * To get the value of a textbox in jQuery, you must use `.val` as a function, i.e., `$input.val();`.
 It feels weird to me, but such is life.
 * App completely switched over to jQuery.
 * Tab switching is now handled by jQuery Tabs.
 It, of course, would have been easier to build the page from the ground up using Tabs than switching it over, but nonetheless, it feels less intuitive to me than vanilla JS in 2017.
+* Page currently renders strings from JS as tags on objects, however there is no current logical impact to the page.
+* Had to add `.find('search')` to autocomplete function due to a weird initialization error.
+Not sure why, I'll have to look into it.
+The error has gone away, but I'm not sure the function is working properly.
+Still testing.

 ## Next Steps:
 ### Step 2: